 Because all discussion sections are closed, the system thinks the class is full.
 Therefore, you may not see it in Schedule Planner unless you change the "Class Status" to find "Open and Full" classes.

-Biology 1AL: Enrollment will be open with restrictions to students with 3-6 Terms in Attendance.
-Depending how enrollment progresses, some seats may be restricted to Undelcared students only.
+Biology 1AL: Enrollment will be open with all seats restricted only to students with 3-6 Terms in Attendance.
+Depending how enrollment progresses, some seats may be restricted only to any student who is Undelcared.

-Biology 1A: Enrollment will be open with restrictions to students with 3-6 Terms in Attendance.
+Biology 1A: Enrollment will be open with all seats restricted only to students with 3-6 Terms in Attendance.

-Biology 1AL: Enrollment will be open to all students except that some seats may be restricted to Undeclared students only.
+Biology 1AL: Enrollment will be open to all students except that some seats may be restricted only to Undeclared students.